ABOUT THE PROGRAM

 - The National Institute of Neurological Disease and Stroke (NINDS SBIR)

-The AAP will begin accepting applications for the April 6, 2020 submission cycle soon (see below for more details).
+The AAP is currently accepting applications for the April 6, 2020 submission cycle (see below for more details).
+The application period will close on December 12, 2019 at 5PM EST.

 The goal of this program is to increase the number of applications submitted by underrepresented small businesses and to increase the number of these applications that are free of errors or omissions and are deemed complete, compliant and responsive to the review criteria.